DrDoctor call in progress

 What will Quick Question be used for?

-Quick Question will be used for managing waiting lists and to support your care needs.
+Quick Question is used for managing waiting lists and supporting your care needs.

-For waiting list management depending on your response, we will be in touch with you again with further advice and guidance on next steps.
-Please be assured that we will not make any changes to your waiting list status unless we hear from you, and any appointment dates you may already have still stand.
-Please note that any comments attached to your response will only be used to manage our waiting lists and therefore might not be reviewed by a clinician.
+For waiting list management, depending on your response, we will be in touch with you again with further advice and guidance on next steps.
+Please be assured we will not make any changes to your waiting list status unless we hear from you, and any appointment dates you may already have still stand.
+Any comments attached to your response will only be used to manage our waiting lists and therefore might not be reviewed by a clinician.

 Your response will be crucially important to help us manage our waiting lists and your ongoing care.